According to Japanese mythology, miso is a gift from the gods. That means it’s really good for you and the Japanese like it and highly value it.

 “I don’t know specifically what element in miso is effective…… study indicates that miso is a preventive measure against radiation.”
 Professor Watanabe told the South Western Japan Conference on the Effects of Radiation.

 Soybeans are full of high-quality protein and other nutrients, but these nutrients are unavailable to the body when the whole beans are served in their baked, boiled, or roasted forms.
 When the soybean goes through the process of natural fermentation, they go through a transformation in which almost all of their complex protein, carbohydrate, and lipid (oil or fat) molecules are broken down into readily digestible amino acids, simple sugars and fatty acids.

-Two General Types of Miso Based on Colour & Taste:
+2 General Types Based on Colour & Taste

 Sweet misos are also ideal for those with delicate digestive systems.
 A very diluted sweet miso broth can be tolerated by children as young as six months.
 Genmai, kome, shiro, and sometimes rice are all light misos.

-2. Darker miso is aged longer (2-3 years), has stronger flavour, higher salt content and lower koji content.
-It is higher in protein and stronger in flavour.
+2. Darker misos are aged longer (2-3 years), has a stronger flavour, higher salt content and lower koji content.
+They are higher in protein and stronger in flavour.

-“Mellow White” miso is the most popular miso.
-Light in color and mellow in flavour, Shiro miso is a pleasant way to introduce miso to the first time user.
+“Mellow White” miso is the most popular.
+Light in color and mellow in flavour, Shiro is a pleasant way to introduce miso to the first time user.
 Ideal for soups, dressings and dips. (this is my favorite)